romelperez/yrel/README.md

 A string in capital case.
 By default, it allows any uppercase characters such as `Abc Def` or `ABc DEF`.
-If `.capitalcase({ lower: true })` is defined, it will only accept lowercase chactaters for non-first letters such as `Abc Def`.
+If `.capitalcase({ lower: true })` is defined, it will only accept lowercase chactaters for non-first word letters such as `Abc Def`.

 ### `y.literal(value: boolean | number | string): YrelSchemaLiteral`